mattstratton/linkpipe/README.md

 ## 🙏 Acknowledgments

-- Built with React, Node.js, AWS Lambda, and DynamoDB
+- Built with React, Node.js, PostgreSQL, and Prisma
 - UI components inspired by shadcn/ui
 - Icons by Lucide React
-- Hosted on AWS and Vercel
+- Database management with Prisma ORM
-- Smart port management for developer experience
+- Containerized with Docker

 ---